fabien-marty/stlog/docs/configure.md

-# Tuning
+# Configure

 !!! notice "To go further..."
-    This page is about tuning existing `stlog` objects.
+    This page is about configuring existing `stlog` objects.
 To go further, you can also read the [Extend](../extend) page.

 ## The `setup()` function

+??? question "`stlog` library seems great but I don't want to use a special way to configure it!"

+    Yes, you can configure `stlog` library without custom shortcuts like `Output` or `setup()`.
+See [FAQ](../faq) for details about that.

 ### The log level